gluster/glusterdocs/docs/Troubleshooting/troubleshooting-afr.md

-The fist level of analysis always starts with looking at the log files.
+The first level of analysis always starts with looking at the log files.
 Which ones, you ask?

 - /var/log/glusterfs/$fuse-mount-point.log –> Fuse client log
 - /var/log/glusterfs/glfsheal-$volname.log –> This is the log file to look at when you run the heal info/split-brain resolution commands.